vlang/v/vlib/x/vweb/README.md

 		if password.len < 12 {
 			return ctx.text('password is too weak!')
 		} else {
-			// redirect to the profile page
+			// we receive a POST request, so we want to explicitly tell the browser
-			return ctx.redirect('/profile')
+			// to send a GET request to the profile page. return ctx.redirect('/profile', .see_other)
 		}
 	}
 }